 Despite the resolution of the dataset, some factors need to be taken into consideration by the user.
 Vaisala's global solar datasets do not directly account for local shades and shadows and, as a result, local conditions must be considered when interpreting the irradiance values.
 Also, in some areas with highly reflective terrain, such as salt flats and areas with permanent snow, the satellite algorithms have difficulty distinguishing clouds from the terrain.
-The cloudiness estimates in these areas are higher than they should be.
-As a result, the amount of GHI and DNI is underestimated and the DIF is overestimated.
+The cloudiness estimates in these areas are higher than they should be and the amount of GHI and DNI is underestimated and the DIF is overestimated.
 Known areas affected by this problem include highly reflective areas such as Lake Gairdner National Park in South Australia.

-Satellite-based time series of reflected sunlight are used

-to determine a cloud index time series for every land surface worldwide.
+Satellite-based time series of reflected sunlight are used to determine a cloud index time series for every land surface worldwide.
 A satellite-based daily snow cover dataset is used to aid in distinguishing snow from clouds.
 In addition, the global horizontal clear sky radiation (GHC), or the amount of radiation in the absence of clouds, is modeled based on the surface elevation of each location, the local time, and the measure of turbidity in the atmosphere.

 Vaisala employs two clear sky models.
-The first clear sky model used is a modified Kasten clear sky model (hereafter referred to as Modified Kasten).
-The second is the REST2 9.0 model, a parameterized version of Gueymard's SMARTS radiative transfer model.
-Once GHC is determined using either the Modified Kasten methodology or the REST2 model, GHI is calculated by combining the cloud index values with the GHC values.
+The first clear sky model used is a modified Kasten clear sky model, as presented in this reference2 (hereafter referred to as Modified Kasten).
+The second is the REST2 9.0 model, a parameterized version of Dr. Gueymard's SMARTS radiative transfer model.6 With both the Modified Kasten methodology, and the REST2 model, GHI is calculated by combining the cloud index values with the GHC values to calculate GHI.
 In the Modified Kasten method, DNI is calculated from GHI using Perez's DIRINT model outlined in the 2002 paper.
-In the REST2 model, a modulation function is used to calculate DNI from the clear sky DNI value and the cloud index.
-For the calculated irradiance components, a calibration function is applied for each satellite region, based on a set of high-quality surface observations.
+In the REST2 model, a modulation function is used to calculate DNI from the cloud index and the clear sky DNI value.
+For the irradiance components of the process that are calculated, a calibration function is applied for each satellite region based on a set of high-quality surface observations.
 For both models, diffuse is then calculated from GHI, DNI, and solar zenith angle.

-Atmospheric turbidity describes the transparency of the atmosphere to solar radiation, and is primarily affected by aerosols and water vapor.
+Atmospheric turbidity describes the transparency of the atmosphere to solar radiation, and is affected by aerosols and water vapor.
 Unfortunately, direct observations of turbidity are made at only a few locations.
 Vaisala ingests several sources of aerosol inputs and uses them in our various models including MODIS Atmosphere Daily Global Product, the ECMWF-MACC (European Centre for Medium-Range Weather Forecasts - Monitoring Atmospheric Composition and Climate) II reanalysis dataset, and MERRA2 (Modern-Era Retrospective analysis for Research and Applications, Version 2) reanalysis dataset.
 For the Modified Kasten method, turbidity is described by the Linke turbidity coefficient based upon the calculations outlined in Ineichen and Perez, 2002.
 We combine the data with another turbidity dataset that includes both surface and satellite observations to provide a turbidity measure that spans the period of our satellite dataset and is complete for all land surfaces.
-In the REST2 models, turbidity is estimated using aerosol optical depth (AOD) and Angstrom exponent, water vapor, and surface pressure taken from either the ECMWF-MACC dataset or the MERRA2 dataset.
-After testing, default values were chosen for other model input parameters: aerosol single-scattering albedo and asymmetry parameter, ozone concentration, and surface albedo.
+In the REST2 models, turbidity is estimated using aerosol optical depth (AOD), water vapor, angstrom exponent, and surface pressure taken from either the ECMWF-MACC dataset or the MERRA2 dataset.
+After testing, default values were chosen for other model input parameters: ozone, surface albedo, single-scattering albedo, and asymmetry parameter.